Cases on appeal

 In Chief Constable of the Police Service of Northern Ireland and another v Agnew and others IRLR 782 NICA, the Northern Ireland Court of Appeal rejected the EAT ruling in Bear Scotland Ltd and others v Fulton and others; Hertel (UK) Ltd v Woods and others; Amec Group Ltd v Law and others IRLR 15 EAT and refused to limit claims for overtime non-payments.

 The Northern Ireland Police Service appealed the Northern Ireland Court of Appeal's decision.
 The Supreme Court was due to hear the appeal in 2021 but the case was removed from the list because of settlement discussions.
 However, the parties did not reach a settlement and the Supreme Court heard the appeal in December 2022.
 The Supreme Court delivered its judgment on 4 October 2023 and dismissed the appeal in Chief Constable of the Police Service of Northern Ireland and another v Agnew and others UKSC 33.

 religious discrimination | philosophical beliefs | social media

-The school is appealing the tribunal's decision to the EAT.
+The school is seeking leave to appeal the EAT decision to the Court of Appeal.

 Kocur and another v Angard Staffing Solutions Ltd and another